alxzndr2019/Auto-runner/README.md

 # Auto-runner

-*A Batch file that runs make this fast for me*
+*A Batch file that runs make things fast for me*